ycm-core/YouCompleteMe/README.md

     let g:ycm_collect_identifiers_from_comments_and_strings = 0

+### The `g:ycm_collect_identifiers_from_tags_files` option

+When this option is set to `1`, YCM's identifier completer will also collect identifiers from tags files.
+The list of tags files to examine is retrieved from the `tagfiles()` Vim function which examines the `tags` Vim option.
+See `:h 'tags'` for details.

+YCM will re-index your tags files if it detects that they have been modified.

+The only supported tag format is the [Exuberant Ctags format][ctags-format].
+The format from "plain" ctags is NOT supported.
+See the _FAQ_ for pointers if YCM does not appear to read your tag files.

+Default: `1`

+    let g:ycm_collect_identifiers_from_tags_files = 1

 ### The `g:ycm_add_preview_to_completeopt` option

 When this option is set to `1`, YCM will add the `preview` string to Vim's